RonFrancesca/Computacional-Music-Creativity/README.md

 -  upf-Theremin.pd: oscillator with vibrato control.
 Both the frequency and the amplitude of the vibrato can be controlled by sliders.

 ### Theremin-gui:
 Oscillator with vibrato control, version with a gui and MIDI object.
-Frequency and amplitude of both oscillator and vibrato can be controlled by MIDI object (MIDI controller) or simply by the sliders from the Theremin-GUI
+Frequency and amplitude of both oscillator and vibrato can be controlled by MIDI object (MIDI controller) or simply by the sliders from the Theremin-GUI.

 ### Drum_machine